PrincessRTFM/ffxiv-extended/plugin-recs.md

 If you're like me, you never have enough hotbar space for all the things you'd like to put there.
 Especially if you also like to use custom macros to make slash commands accessible via easy buttons.
 This plugin will be your saving grace: it lets you define and add new hotbars, positioned anywhere you want, with buttons to run slash commands - and you can even make categories for submenus.
 Oh, and assign hotkeys too.

+### Quest Map

+If you've ever had to tab out of the game to look up questlines, or what quest you need to do to unlock some instance, or just where the quest starts, this plugin does all of that and more.
+You can search for quests by their name or rewards, including the duty/duties they unlock, and get an interactive map of the questlines involved - what's required for the one you want, and what it unlocks.
+Each of those quests can be clicked on in the map to see information about it, including a button to mark it on the map (which fails for instanced areas like the Waking Sands, unfortunately) and open it in your journal (if it's present, which means accepted or completed).

 ### Simple Tweaks

 The title here is a _blatant_ lie, but it's a collection of minor-enough-to-not-need-their-own-plugin tweaks, so... close enough, I suppose?
 Featuring such QoL improvements as clickable chat links, disabling the title screen's idle movie, and a _wide_ assortment of UI and item-tooltip improvements, not to mention _custom chatbox command aliases_ (pretty convenient with MacroRecursion...!) this plugin does too much to describe, but I promise you'll find some useful things.
 Possibly my number one favourite, honestly!